mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 > However, if you decide you want to hide them, you can use the
 > [runtime configuration](concepts.hbs.md#runtime) options in your `tap-values.yaml` file.

-## Extracting the contents of the builder image
+## Extracting the contents of the configurator image

-Find the location of the builder image by querying your TAP cluster
+Find the location of the configurator image by querying your TAP cluster

 ```shell
 $ kubectl -n tap-install get packages tpb.tanzu.vmware.com.0.1.2 -o jsonpath={.spec.template.spec.fetch[0].imgpkgBundle.image}